The 8 Best Vibrating Foam Rollers for Muscle Soreness

 best vibrating foam rollers

-Experts agree that vibrating foam rollers intensify the massage you get on your muscles.
 The more intense the massage, the more oxygen, nutrients, and pain-relieving components arrive through your bloodstream – to your painful or injured muscles.

-Studies have shown that the added vibration feature makes foam rolling more than twice as effective as a regular foam roller.
 Vibrating foam rollers can increase the range of motion, blood flow, and flexibility by up to 40%, compared to 18% with traditional foam rollers.

 a vibrating roller is a great tool for post-workout soreness, muscle knots, and tension release, preventing DOMS, increasing blood flow and circulation, and healing injuries faster.

-(And you can also consider a massage gun for the most powerful trigger point massage)
+(You can also consider a massage gun for the most powerful trigger point massage)

 How to Choose a Vibrating Foam Roller for Back Pain